 Leder says that, of these organizations, two in particular stand out in terms of their dedication to serving the prison population:

 - The Prison-Ashram Project of the Human Kindness Foundation – This organization, based in Durham, N.C., sends out free personal spirituality practice books to inmates all over the world.
 It receives about 400 letters from inmates each week, and volunteers answer every single one of them.

 - The Siddha Yoga Prison Project – Operated out of the Siddha Yoga Ashram in Oakland, Calif., as part of the SYDA Foundation, it provides its Siddha Yoga Home Study Course to prisoners free of charge; donates other books and CDs to prisoners and prison librarians; and trains volunteers to conduct workshops within prisons.

 In addition to Loyola University’s website for the project, which includes The Power of Meditation: Finding the Freedom Within brochure and links to the copy for its individual sections.
-Leder has also sent out more than 1,300 hard copies to prison and jail librarians.
+Leder has also sent out several thousand brochures to prison and jail librarians.